 Using The Plug III

-You can face the USB port in whatever direction you like, but for bike touring we feel that the USB plug is best faced towards the front of the bike, as that is where the gadgets are mounted and where the handlebar bag sits.
+You can face the USB port in whatever direction you like, but for bike touring I feel that the USB plug is best faced towards the front of the bike, as that is where the gadgets are mounted and where the handlebar bag sits.
 If your electronic goodies are located in a tri-bag or framebag, you might want to mount the USB port towards them instead.

 There is a green LED light at the top of The Plug which switches on when there is enough power to charge USB devices.
 If the LED flashes, the device you have plugged in is consuming too much power, and hence, the required 5v for charging is not running constant.
 In this situation, The Plug switches itself off and tries again.